-Since its inception in 2015, the Yorkshire Teaching School Alliance, led by St Aidan's School, has successfully trained 165 teachers with 75% of these successfully securing employment before completion of their teacher training course.
-We are immensely proud that a high proportion of these trainees have been employed in YTSA partner schools.
+Since its inception in 2015, the YSA (previously YTSA), has successfully trained over 200 teachers with 75% of these successfully securing employment before completion of their teacher training course.
+We are immensely proud that a high proportion of these trainees have been employed by St Aidan's and across other YSA partner schools.
+From September 2021 we will continue with our commitment to train and mentor new teachers, as well as deliver a Professional Development Programme accessible to all staff across the Alliance.
+The delivery of this CPD Programme is also a vital part of our on-going work and collaboration as an Alliance, with many of our teaching staff taking up the opportunity of delivering and receiving training in other schools as well as our own.

-Under St Aidan's leadership, the YTSA has grown into an Alliance of 22 member schools from across the wider Yorkshire region, working collaboratively to train and mentor new teachers, as well as deliver a Professional Development programme accessible to all staff across the Alliance.
-The delivery of this CPD programme is a vital part of our teaching school role with many of our teaching staff taking up the opportunity of delivering and receiving training in other schools as well as our own.
-All training delivered by the YTSA is underpinned by the very latest education research findings.
+All training delivered by the YSA is underpinned by the very latest education research findings.